 Truce All Purpose Spray and Concentrate gallons contain rubbing alcohol, hydrogen peroxide and organic Castile soap as well as peppermint and rosemary essential oils - both of which have antiseptic properties.

 Disinfectants are for use on hard surfaces and are stronger than antiseptics.
 Disinfectants kill bacteria, fungi and viruses.
-Rubbing alcohol (71%) and hydrogen peroxide (3%) are commonly used disinfectants.
+Rubbing alcohol ( above 70%) and hydrogen peroxide (3%) are commonly used disinfectants.
 Disinfectants are very effective for keeping hard surfaces like counter tops free from COVID19.
 Remember to use them frequently!

 Truce All Purpose Spray and Concentrate gallons contain rubbing alcohol, hydrogen peroxide and organic Castile soap as well as peppermint and rosemary essential oils all of which are useful in disinfecting hard surfaces.
-Our cleaner contains 24% of 71% alcohol and 24% of 3% hydrogen peroxide in before diluting with water.
+Our cleaner contains alcohol and hydrogen peroxide although not exceeding the 70% threshold.

 Antibacterials are also for use on skin on the outside of the body.
 They are active against bacteria, not viruses.
 They are common in soaps and alcohol sprays.
 Saliva is antibacterial which is why mouth wounds heal quickly and we have a tendency to put a cut finger in our mouths.
 Please remember that using antibacterial soaps and sprays that they tend to wind up in our waterways where fish and wildlife can be negatively impacted.
 Use these with extreme care and forethought.

 Antibiotics are primarily used inside the body and have no effect against viruses.
 Commonly used to combat internal infections, antibiotics will not help prevent or treat COV19.
 Be aware that there are now antibiotic-resistant organisms due to the over-prescriptions of these.
 Use antibiotics with great care.